 - Vblack is the Vertical blanking Interval

 Hblank = 80 pixels for FHD @ 60 Hz, Vblank = 30 Pixels for FHD @ 60 Hz.
-These changes depending on the desired resolution.
+These changes depend on the desired resolution.

 How To Check HDMI Port Version?

-There are various devices that feature an HDMI port.
-Some feature them as output, where as other feature them as input ports.
+Various devices feature an HDMI port.
+Some feature them as output, whereas others feature them as input ports.
 The devices include, but are not limited to:

 - Desktop Motherboard – Output HDMI Ports